travisfw/Enlightened_Structure/Software_Zero/index.md

 ----------

 Enlightened Structure Software Zero is a work in progress.
-It continues to be developed as a volunteer effort, supported by the team’s belief in the power of this technology.
+It continues to be developed as a volunteer effort, supported by the team's belief in the power of this technology.
 In order to meet our ambitious goal of releasing a private beta version in Q3 2012, we need your help!
 Your funding assistance via our Kickstarter campaign will go to support the implementation of these features: